uchicago/shibboleth-oidc/README.md

 3. The IdP is configured to initialize its configuration from the above location.

 Moving the configuration to the IdP web application itself allows the final `war` artifact to become available for overlays.
 Deployers can then pick and choose what they need to include in their own overlay and redeploy the application.
-In practice, the produced `war` artifact would be released into some sort of central Maven repository.
+In practice, the produced `war` artifact would be released into some sort of remote Maven repository.

 ### idp-webapp-support
 A utility module, at this point mostly to help with generation of IdP's metadata from command-line via `MetadataGeneratorTool`.
 This module is used by the overlay in order to fully complete the installation.

 ### idp-webapp-overlay
-A maven overlay module that attempts to download the `idp-webapp` (i.e. from a central/local maven repository) and overlay its own configuration on top of it.
+A maven overlay module that attempts to download the `idp-webapp` (i.e. from a remote maven repository, which will be cached into a local) and overlay its own configuration on top of it.
 These include changes for attribute resolution and release, providing metadata, CAS authentication and so on.